void

 Demography

-According to the 1910 census Karlín had 24,230 inhabitants of which 20,694 (85 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Karlín had 24,230 inhabitants of whom 20,694 (85 per cent) reported using Czech in their daily speech.
 The judicial district was okres Karlín, administratively it reported to hejtmanství Karlín.

 Source:Seznam míst v království Českém(1913)